Mississippi State Offer in Compromise Overview

 Before a taxpayer applies for an Offer in Compromise, it is essential to understand the eligibility requirements and guidelines provided by the DOR.
 Remember, if the Commissioner determines if the offer amount is not in the best interests of the state, then it will not be accepted.
 The offer amount has to be based on the taxpayer’s ability to pay.
 The taxpayer should not apply for an OIC to stall collection activities as the DOR will not suspend collection activities once the taxpayer files an OIC nor will the state release tax liens.
 In fact, interest will continue to accrue.

 The Mississippi DOR provides instructions and applications specific to individuals (not self-employed), self-employed individuals, and entities.
-The guidelines slightly vary by the type of taxpayer applying for a Mississippi Offer in Compromise.
+The guidelines vary slightly by the type of taxpayer applying for a Mississippi Offer in Compromise.
 Below we have provided guidance for individuals who are not self-employed.

 Here are some of the eligibility details the Mississippi DOR provides: